 - Run statistics with regard to our event attendees;

 - To forward the data to third parties for the third parties´ advertising purposes

 - To process any applications for a grant, award or position within UEG

 - To grant exclusive access to selected UEG services as indicated on the website for selected myUEG Users

 - To connect myUEG Associates & myUEG Young Associates with other Associates in case of an opt-in to the My Connect function.

 5. Legal basis of the processing

+5.1.
 We process your data in the course of our fulfilment of a contract with you (Art.
 6 para.
 1 lit b GDPR) and also based on our overriding legitimate interest (Art.
 6 para.
-1 lit f GDPR), which lies in achieving the above-mentioned purposes set forth in clause 4 lit a) to lit r).
+1 lit f GDPR), which lies in achieving the above-mentioned purposes set forth in clause 4 lit 1) to lit 20).

-If you attend an Industry Symposium or visit a virtual exhibition booth stand, you may be asked to give your consent that your personal data, comprising full name, address, (institute/company, department, address) and email address is being passed on to the respective UEG sponsor/exhibitor (also listed on the website www.ueg.eu) for the purpose of providing marketing and information material relating to the field of digestive health as well as information on scientific events from the respective sponsor/exhibitor.
-We transmit your data to third parties in accordance with clause 4 lit s) only if you have given your express consent to do so.
+5.2.
+In case you attend an Industry Symposium or visit a virtual exhibition booth stand, you may be asked to give your consent that your personal data, comprising full name, address, (institute/company, department, address) and email address is being passed on to the respective UEG sponsor/exhibitor (also listed on the website www.ueg.eu) for the purpose of providing marketing and information material relating to the field of digestive health as well as information on scientific events from the respective sponsor/exhibitor.
+We transmit your data to third parties in accordance with clause 4 lit 19) only if you have given your express consent to do so.
 In this case of you giving your consent the procession is legally permissible according to Art.
 6 para.
-1 lit a GDPR.
+1 lit a GDPR

 6. Transfer of your Personal Data